 of at least 3 twelve tone octaves.
 (34 tone bars or tubes.)
 (7+ pentatonic

-~ Open top sound output adequate for a livingroom sized gathering of polite guests.
+~ The open top sound output should be adequate for a livingroom sized gathering of polite guests.

 ~ Instead of strings and a cast iron frame, semi-permanently tuned bars or tubes (repurposed wind chimes?).
 They'd stay tuned after the metal tone bars or tubes have been played for a while and "work hardened".
 I'm guessing that the 1st and 2nd tunings would be accomplished by moving small weights while watching an electronic guitar type tuning aid (a frequency counter with musical notes read out.)

 ~ Seasoned or salvaged hard and semi-hardwoods should be okay.
 The suspended tubes or tone bars wouldn't require dimensional stability in the structural support.

 In two minutes this pianist and his hand made piano

 KB make clear the essence of all that follows on my web page.

 * Through the past 200 years, individuals and music interest groups have over and again reinvented and promoted various versions of the uniform keyboard piano, mostly ending up with a home made prototype to show for their efforts.
 See:

 ~ The Fukovo Balanced Keyboard.